-Explanation of the variations in the experiences and outcomes for children is associated with a range of factors which relate to: (i) characteristics of the families and parents, including family structure, level of parental education, social class, income and parental mental health status; (ii) characteristics of the neighbourhood, including the types and extent of problems as well as perceptions and reputation (and in the worst cases stigma); (iii) community social capital or social cohesion of place (which is affected by the types of individuals and families present); and (iv) aspects of parenting styles and strategies adopted in the parent / child relationships.
+Explanation of the variations in the experiences and outcomes for children involves a range of factors which relate to the following: (i) characteristics of the families and parents, including family structure, level of parental education, social class, income and parental mental health status; (ii) characteristics of the neighbourhood, including the types and extent of problems, as well as perceptions and reputation (and in the worst cases stigma); (iii) community social capital or social cohesion of place (which is affected by the types of individuals and families present); and (iv) aspects of parenting styles and strategies adopted in the parent / child relationships.

-In terms of characteristics of people and households, children in the deprived areas are much less likely to live in two parent households, and the household is more likely to be headed by a female (lone) parent.
+With regard to characteristics of people and households, children in the deprived areas are much less likely to live in two-parent households, and the household is more likely to be headed by a female lone parent.
 While it is certainly not true in all cases, many children in these circumstances grow up without having a relationship with the parent who does not live with them, typically the father.
 Some parents and children in these circumstances consider this arrangement normal; however, in many cases, the adult relationships in the household (between parent and partner) lack stability.
-Parents in deprived areas are likely to start their families at a younger age and, over their young lives, they parent their children in difficult environments and with many stressors.
-Because of their profile and circumstances, many seem to be unable to take advantage of mobility opportunities that could be available to them.
+Parents in deprived areas are likely to start their families at a younger age and, over their young lives, they parent their children in difficult environments and with many stressors not experienced by the broader population.
+Because of their profile and circumstances, many are unable to take advantage of mobility opportunities that could be available to them.